Mercedes Unveils Electric SUV To Rival Tesla

 Electric batteries are built into the car’s floor, where they are “surrounded by a stable frame, designed to absorb impact.”
 A guard at the front of the battery will protect it from any debris that might be thrown back by the vehicle’s front tires.

 Mercedes unveiled their new pride and joy at a convention in Stockholm, Sweden, where Daimler CEO Dieter Zetsche presented the car as “the first of a line of electric vehicles as part of the Mercedes EQ brand.”
-He hopes that by 2025, electric cars will make up as many as 25% of the cars driving out of Mercedes showrooms.
+He hopes that by 2025, electric cars will make up as many as 25 percent of the cars driving out of Mercedes showrooms.

 Zetsche did not offer up the possible price tag that will accompany this new innovation in the Mercedes-Benz family.